 Identifying all projects with which the person has been involved or which were lost to foreclosure or surrendered pursuant to a deed in lieu, specifically identifying the project, all involved parties and the outcome.
 If none, this must be stated.

 Identifying all notices of violation or disciplinary action by any regulatory body, licensing entity, ethics commission, disciplinary board or similar entity in the 7 years prior to the Submission Date, with a description of the status or outcome.
 Alternatively, please state none.
+This includes any Fair Housing Act, accessibility, or discrimination violations.

 Identifying if the person has been convicted, is currently under indictment or complaint, has been found liable or is currently accused of fraud or misrepresentation, in Nevada or any other state, relating to: a) the issuance of securities, b) the development, construction, operation, or management of any Tax Credit or other government subsidized housing program, c) the conduct of the business of the applicable party, in any criminal, civil, administrative or other proceeding, or d) any filing with the Internal Revenue Service in any state.
 If none, this must be stated.